 Relief from seasonal allergies is possible with the right treatment no matter where you live.

 Ragweed is hard to escape from in the United States.
 It grows in 49 states.
-There are 17 types.
+There are several types.
 And ragweed’s pollen is so light, it can travel for hundreds of miles in the air.

 Ragweed season starts around July or August, depending on what state you live in.
 Then it peaks in mid-September.
 And in some parts of the country, ragweed sticks around until November.